 If a member needs transportation assistance contact the local health department (LHD) to assist members in accessing non-emergency medical transportation services (NEMT).
-[MCO Name] will cooperate with and make reasonable efforts to accommodate logistical and scheduling concerns of the LHD.
-See Attachment [Insert#] for NEMT contact information.
+University of Maryland Health Partners will cooperate with and make reasonable efforts to accommodate logistical and scheduling concerns of the LHD.
+See Attachment C for NEMT contact information.